kleene-project/docs/building/snapshots.md

 ```

 Great!
 We just need to switch to the `postgres` user when we are using `psql`.
-We rebuild again with an updated Dockerfile
+We rebuild again with an updated Dockerfile containing our new solution,
+represented by a couple of `USER` instructions:

 ```dockerfile
 FROM PostgreSQL:failed@0b4c07e5d8ad